-We’re continuing on our mission to get you on the rum train with a nice, easy overview of the different styles.
+We’re finishing up our current mission to get you on the rum train with a nice, easy overview of the different styles.
 How else are you going to know what to start drinking?
 I mean it people…I want you out there trying some of these delicious rums!
 If you missed our first two articles make sure to pop on over to check out our Rum 101 and Rum History pieces.
+And if you’re in New England don’t miss our video about some of our favorites from that historical rum region.
 If you’re already up to speed, let’s get you drinking!

 As we jump in I want to call out one thing related to aging rums.
 The label can be pretty confusing for consumers here, particularly with blended rums, given differing laws by country.
 In some countries you must indicate the youngest age in the blend, in others the oldest and in others still you’re required to indicate an average age.
 When in doubt, ask your bottle shop keeper (ok you’re buddy Google might be able to help too)…these are those times when it pays to make friends!